chaberland20/Medecipher/Documentation/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Code Structure

-The overall structure of this project can be found in the /Documentation folder as 'uml.png'.

-# Button component

-The 'button' component is where the add and delete shift buttons are created.
-They use the nurse-dropdown component to display a pop-up with several dropdown menus.